ngryman/social-redirects/README.md

 If for any reason, your blog is a *one page webapp*, just copy and paste the code fragment to handle redirection, before any other routing code.

+## Wordpress plugin

+Copy the `wordpress/social-redirects` directory into the WordPress Plugins directory which is usually `wp-content/plugins`.

 ## Contribute!

 Any new server config, network, idea is welcomed.
 They all can land in a new issue, or a pull request.